Swift getting started

 Overview

 Swift is Elastx object storage in OpenStack.
-It provides high availability using all our availability zones.
-It is also encrypted at rest as per default.
+Swift provides high availability by utilizing all availability zones and is encrypted at rest.
 This guide will help you get started with the basics surrounding Swift object storage.
-We will be using the Swift-cli and OpenStacks Horizon.

 $ swift post my_container